Henry Darger: Institutionalization

 During Darger's time in the Lincoln Asylum, it had a population of about 1,200 children and a staff of over 500.
-The institution was marked by allegations of severe negligence and abuse towards its children, including one child who died from burns while unattended in a bathtub.
+The institution was marked by allegations of severe negligence and abuse toward its children, including one child who died from burns while unattended in a bathtub.
 Darger was grouped into the higher functioning category of children at the asylum and made to attend school.
 Although he occasionally suffered physical punishments for misbehavior, he reported that he eventually "got to like the place", noting various friends he made there.
-When he was about thirteen, he began to be dispatched to a state-owned farm (often called the State Farm) a short distance from the institution every summer with around fifty boys.
+When he was about thirteen, he began to be dispatched every summer with around 50 boys to a state-owned farm (often called the State Farm) a short distance from the institution.
 They were tasked with farm work six days a week.
-Darger recounted that he enjoyed the work at the farm, but disliked being away from the asylum, which he viewed as his home.
+Darger recounted that he enjoyed the work at the farm but disliked being away from the asylum, which he viewed as his home.

 Darger was greatly affected by the news of his father's death on March 1, 1908.
 He reported being in a state of mourning for several months after, spending all of his time alone "in a state of ugliness of such nature that everyone avoided me".
 He was so uncomfortable with being relocated to the State Farm during the summer that he tried to run away.
 After a brief failed attempt to run away from the farm in June, he was able to escape by freighthopping with another boy from the asylum and return to Chicago.
 Shortly afterwards, he was caught in a storm and turned himself in to the police, who brought him back to the asylum.
 After another brief attempt the following year, he made his fourth and final attempt to escape in 1910.
 Darger and two other boys from the institution ran away from the State Farm and found work with a German farmer.
-When he no longer needed the boys as workers, they rode the Illinois Central Railroad to Decatur.
+When he no longer needed the boys as workers, they rode the Illinois Central Railroad to Decatur, Illinois.
 Darger decided to walk the roughly 150 mi from Decatur back to Chicago, often at night due to hot weather and difficulties sleeping.